zibonbadi/liquidms/README.md

 however, you will need to provide access to your server.
 Port forwarding, registering domains and such will naturally be necessary.

-> Why do you keep insisting to fetch-from-snitch?

-[The original API][v1spec] was never designed with indirection or mirroring in mind.
-As such LiquidMS can only supply tags to inform users of non-world data.
-Should a node fetch from another node's v1 API, all information about netgames' origins are substituted for the fetched v1 server, accumulating tagged data in the mirrored database.

 > My node is running but no one can connect to it!

 In order for your server to be accessible from the outside, you need to